-It can take time to find pieces that you like in your size, especially in some of the larger thrift stores.
-Clothing racks at second-hand stores tend to be disorganized, and stock quickly rotates in and out of stores.
+It can take time to find clothing pieces you like in your size, especially in some of the larger thrift stores.
+Clothing racks at second-hand stores tend to be disorganized, and the stock quickly rotates in and out of stores.
 Enlist your buddies to help you shop with a purpose at thrift stores.
-Each of you should know the other person’s sizes and exactly what that person wants to buy.
+Each of you should know the other person’s sizes and exactly what they want to buy.

 Then, as you shop, you can keep your friend’s needs in mind as well as your own.
 When you find something, call your friend over to have a look.
 If you visit different stores, send each other photos of good finds using your smartphones.
-This can speed up shopping and reduce frustration for everyone.
-You also have the advantage of a fresh perspective on what to buy; your friends may pick out unique garments for you to try.
+It can speed up shopping and reduce frustration for everyone.
+You also have the advantage of a fresh perspective on what to buy; your friends may pick out unique garments you wouldn’t have tried yourself.

 4. Take Advantage of Sales

 Second-hand stores have sales just like traditional retailers.
 Sign up for stores’ email lists to find out when these sales happen.
 Thrift stores typically post information about regularly weekly and monthly sales in their stores.
 Many thrift stores have huge sales at the end of each season, and you can find great deals during these times.